tomwillfixit/docker-league-of-legends/README.md

 Start a container based on the lol image :

 We are sharing in 2 devices; sound and NVIDIA graphics card.
 To find the device name of your graphics card run : ls /dev/dri You should see a card0.
 Add this into the --device option below.
+We run xhost + to allow the container to connect to the Xserver on the host.

+Example :
 ```
+xhost +

 docker run -it --net host -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=unix$DISPLAY --device /dev/snd --security-opt seccomp:unconfined --name lol --device=/dev/dri/card0:/dev/dri/card0 --entrypoint /bin/bash lol:latest
 ```